Mercyhurst Lakers women's ice hockey: History

 By the mid-2000s Mercyhurst College (it would become Mercyhurst University in 2012), had several advantages in recruiting: The college itself, a small Catholic institution with very good academics; The success and graduation rate of its athletes; and, the overwhelming success of the team.
 The campus location near Lake Ontario was attractive to young women from Ontario, New York and Pennsylvania, a large pool of talent.

 In 2006, the Lakers attracted Megan Agosta, perhaps the most sought-after talent in the NCAA.
 Even before attending college, she had won an Olympic gold medal at the 2006 Turin games with Team Canada.
 She became one of the best players of the decade in NCAA play.

 Agosta would be the first ever freshman to be a top three finalist for the Patty Kazmaier Award.

 In 2007, Mercyhurst successfully recruited Vicki Bendus, who would win the 2010 Patty Kazmaier Award as the nation's top player, and was a top-10 finalist in the following year.

 In addition, the Lakers recruited Katariina Soikkanen of the Finnish National team, as well as Angelica Lorsell and Johanna Malmstrom who played for the Swedish National Team.
 The Lakers also had four players on the roster who played on the Canadian Under-22 Team.
 Mercyhurst had two CHA First Team selections in 2006–07, one second team choice, the Player and Rookie of the Year, and four members of the All-Rookie Team.

 With the addition of these players, in addition to a potent roster in totality, Mercyhurst achieved even more success.

 During her college career, Agosta would score 157 goals and 303 points, both NCAA records.
-Her international play meant substantial time off from the Mercyhirst team, making these records all the more impressive.
+Her international play meant substantial time off from the Mercyhurst team, making these records all the more impressive.

 The best year in Mercyhurst history came in 2009–10.
 In that season, the Lakers started the season with a record of 19 wins, 1 loss and 3 ties (Conference Record, 6–0–1).
 They were the top ranked team in the USA TODAY/USA Hockey Magazine poll for 14 consecutive weeks and were the unanimous choice with all 19 first-place votes eight times.
-Their only loss came in an October home split with Minnesota-Duluth until the Nation Championship game against Wisconsin on March 22, 2009, which they lost 5–0.
+Their only loss came in an October home split with Minnesota Duluth until the Nation Championship game against Wisconsin on March 22, 2009, which they lost 5–0.
 It was the Laker's only NCAA Championship Game.
 During that season, Meghan Agosto took time away to participate in her second Olympic games, this time in Vancouver, Canada.
 She won her second gold medal and was named the Most Valuable Player in women's hockey in the Olympic Games.